laxmimanoj/docs/docs/docker/docker.md

 - Supported parser directives
 -- syntax
 -- escape
 - syntax:
   -- only enabled if the BuildKit backend is used
   -- defines the location of the Dockerfile builder that is used for building the current Dockerfile
   -- official releases are available as stable and experimental
--- example
+  -- example:
       \# syntax=docker.io/docker/dockerfile:1
       \# syntax=docker/dockerfile:1.0.0-experimental

 ### Commands
 -- docker build . [build image]